Mattiask57/Project-2/README.md

     -   #### Typography

-        I used the Smooch Sans font for headers with a fallback of Sans Serif if for some reason Quicksand won't load
+        I used the Smooch Sans font for headers with a fallback of Sans Serif if for some reason Smooch Sans won't load

         I used the Lora font for all other text in the body such as paragraphs, with a fall back of Sans Serif